scuzzydude/asimov/asimov.md

 ### The Line

-Where does The Foundation draw the line between genius and garbage?
+Where does **The Foundation** draw the line between genius and garbage?
 Should it even attempt to?
 This is a very tricky ethical question.
 Fundamentally, I believe that just about every form of artistic or creative expression is potentially genius and certainly vanity.
 The scootees will be accountable to their local laws as far as obscenity is concerned, but where does The Foundation come into it?
 I'm really not sure.
 Child pornography will never be permissible by The Foundation, regardless of local laws.
 Take Nazi artifacts.
-I don't think we should remove this from history, we need to remember it, and provide physical proof to future generations that this evil occurred and should have been prevented.
+I don't think we should remove these from history, we need to remember it, and provide physical proof to future generations that this evil occurred and should have been prevented.
 However, I don't think anybody should profit from it.
 But without some sort of profit who wants to be responsible for it?

 The charter should attempt to address these ethical concerns in a manner that is fair across cultures and time periods.
 Finally, an actual job for a philosopher.